richard-scryber/scryber.core/docs/4_styles/9_stroke_reference.rst

 ================================
-Headings 1 to 6 and numbers - TD
+Strokes on components - TD
 ================================

 All the visual content in a document sits in pages.
 Scryber supports the use of both a single body with content within it,